kyriediculous/consensys-academy/README.md

 $ curl http://localhost:8500/bzz:/027e57bcbae76c4b6a1c5ce589be41232498f1af86e1b1a2fc2bdffd740e9b39/
 ```

-In this application the [erebos.js](https://erebos.js.org) bzz-api is used to interact with Swarm.
+In this application the [erebos.js](https://erebos.js.org) bzz-api is used to interact with Swarm at the public swarm testnet gateway (swarm-gateways.net)

 We can easily upload our `/dist` folder to Swarm recursively and set the default path to resolve at index.html:

-`erebos bzz:upload ./dist --http-gateway https://swarm-gateways.net --default-path index.html`
+`swarm --defaultpath index.html --recursive up dist`

+The web application itself is deployed onto the swarm public testnet, visit it at https://swarm-gateways.net/bzz:/1cf86ccd15eb1ea2b6661e56cb1a843f99083a347a3541a1a403b88f1c514639/#/

 ## ENS

-The web application lives on the public swarm testnet and the content hash is registered on rinkeby ENS.
+The content hash for the web application is registered on rinkeby and ropsten ENS.

 https://manager.ens.domains/name/ethbooks.test

 After building and uploading our `/dist` folder to Swarm we get the manifest hash back.
 We can register this content hash on ENS.
 That way we can use the ENS name instead of manifest hash to resolve our application.

 For more please check https://swarm-guide.readthedocs.io/en/latest/gettingstarted.html#how-do-i-enable-ens-name-resolution

 The public swarm gateway points to the Ethereum Main Net though, and we are using rinkeby.
 We will thus not be able to resolve the ENS Name of our content via the public swarm gateway.

-It is possible though when running your own local Geth and Swarm nodes:
+It is possible though when running your own swarm node connected to the testnet.

-`geth --rinkeby   [...other options]`
-`swarm --ens-api test:<0x5d20cf83CB385e06D2F2A892F9322cd4933eAcDc>@/home/user/.ethereum/geth.ipc    [...other options]`
+`swarm --bzzaccount $BZZACCOUNT --datadir $DATADIR --ens-api test:<0xe7410170f87102df0055eb195163a03b7f2bff4a>@https://rinkeby.infura.io`

 We can then resolve by visting `http://localhost:8500/bzz:/ethbooks.test/`